Russia's ruble rebound raises questions of sanctions' impact - NewsBreak

 Increasingly, European nations' purchases of Russian oil and natural gas are coming under scrutiny as a loophole and lifeline for the Russian economy.

-“For Russia, everything is about their energy revenues.
-It’s half their federal budget.
-It’s the thing that props up Putin’s regime and the war,” said Tania Babina, an economist at Columbia University who was born in Ukraine.

-Babina is currently working with a group of 200 Ukrainian economists to more accurately document how effective the West's sanctions are in stymying Putin's war-making capabilities.

-The ruble has also risen amid reports that the Kremlin has been more open to cease-fire talks with Ukraine.
+The ruble has risen amid reports that the Kremlin has been more open to cease-fire talks with Ukraine.
 U.S. and Western officials have expressed skepticism about Russia’s announcement that it would dial back operations.
+The White House says any movement of Russian forces should be seen as a “redeployment and not a withdrawal” and “no one should be fooled by Russia’s announcement.”

 President Joe Biden promoted the success of the sanctions — some of the toughest ever imposed on a nation — while he was in Poland last week.
 “The ruble almost is immediately reduced to rubble,” Biden said.